msandim/feup-neural-net-iart/README.md

 This project was developed by [JPMMaia](https://github.com/JPMMaia) and [msandim](https://github.com/msandim).

-To run the application, check the [releases](https://github.com/msandim/neural-net-iart/releases).
+To run the application, go to the [releases page](https://github.com/msandim/neural-net-iart/releases).
 For further information on the topics of this project, check the [report](https://github.com/msandim/neural-net-iart/raw/master/resources/report.pdf) (portuguese only).

 ## 1. Project structure